JeffreyVar/weekend-feedback-form/README.md

 ## Acknowledgement

-Thanks to [Prime Digital Academy](www.primeacademy.io) and teaching assistant Marc McCarthy, who provided feedback and coaching that made this project possible.
+Thanks to [Prime Digital Academy](www.primeacademy.io) and teaching assistant Marc McCarthy, who provided the feedback and coaching that made this project possible.

 ## Support